splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 * Typically, only a single agent runs per application or host, so properly sizing the agent is important.
 * Consider deploying multiple independent agents for a given application or host depending on the use case.
 For example, a privileged agent can be deployed alongside an unprivileged agent.

-Gateway mode: Redudancy and data load balance
+Gateway mode
 ------------------------------------------------------------

-For :ref:`gateway mode <collector-gateway-mode>`, allocate at least 1 CPU core per Collector.
+For :ref:`gateway mode <collector-gateway-mode>`, allocate at least one CPU core per Collector.
 Each Collector runs independently, so scale increases linearly with the number of Collectors you deploy.

 You can deploy multiple Collectors behind a round-robin load balancer for higher availability and performance.
 Do the following to evenly distribute the data: